AnthonyCorrado/ImmersionCraft/readme.md

  * modules - these modules are loaded into custom plugins using the `require()` function.
  * plugins - contains ScriptCraft's bundled plugins as well as custom plugings.
 Note: modules which are automatically loaded and globally-namespaced at startup)

+At some point I will add an index here of all the custom plugins and modules needed for those.

-Below is the relavant ScriptCraft readme notes...
+Below are the relavant ScriptCraft readme notes...

 If you are a minecraft modder who wants to develop simple mods then the `plugins` location is where you should probably place your .js files.